Wolverine971/9takes/src/blog/enneagram/enneagram-type-1.md

 <h2 id="workplace">💼 An Enneagram 1 in the Workplace</h2>

 Type 1 personalities excel in roles that require attention to detail, high standards, and ethical decision-making.
 They make excellent leaders and are often respected for their work ethic and commitment to excellence.

-Here are a few characteristics that make Type 1 personalities successful in the workplace:
+Characteristics that make Type 1 personalities successful in the workplace:

-- They are organized and structured, making them effective project managers
+- Organized and structured, making them effective project managers
-- They have high standards and hold themselves and their team to those standards
+- High standards for themselves and their team
-- They have a strong sense of ethics and are known for making ethical decisions
+- Strong sense of ethics, known for making ethical decisions
-- They are detail-oriented and excel in roles that require attention to detail
+- Detail-oriented, excelling in roles that require precision

+Ideal roles for Type 1s include:

+- Quality assurance
+- Project management
+- Ethical compliance
+- Leadership positions

+To thrive, Type 1s benefit from:

+1. Recognition for their attention to detail and ethical standards
+2. Clear guidelines and expectations
+3. Opportunities to implement improvements and reforms
+4. A balanced work environment that values both quality and efficiency

+Their commitment to excellence and ethical behavior makes Type 1s valuable team members and leaders in various professional settings.

 Learn more about <a href="/enneagram-corner/enneagram-types-working-in-teams">other types in the workplace</a>